Lapsx/FNO_webmap/README.md

 This project has a dual purpose:
 1. **Polymer Physics:** To provide a visual and intuitive tool for studying the structural response of polymers under the variation of fundamental parameters (Chain rigidity, Solvent quality, and Ionic shielding).
 2. **Scientific Machine Learning (SciML):** To demonstrate the power of scientific machine learning by using **Fourier Neural Operators (FNOs)** in solving PDEs (Partial Differential Equations) and complex physical fields.
-The inference of polymer density is done almost instantaneously by an AI, replacing path integrals (Self-Consistent Field Theory - SCFT) that would normally take hours to converge.
+The inference of polymer density is done almost instantaneously by an Fourier Neural Operator, replacing path integrals (Self-Consistent Field Theory - SCFT) that would normally take hours to converge.

 ## 🌟 Current Features